z-bj/The-Keyboardio-Model100/README.md

 ![figma](https://img.shields.io/badge/Figma-F24E1E.svg?style=for-the-badge&logo=Figma&logoColor=white)
 ![kickstarter](https://img.shields.io/badge/Kickstarter-05CE78.svg?style=for-the-badge&logo=Kickstarter&logoColor=white)

+## Purpose

+The purpose of this landing page is to promote the ergonomic keyboard, which was designed with user comfort in mind.
+The keyboard features a unique split design that reduces strain on the wrists and arms, making it an ideal choice for anyone who spends a significant amount of time typing.

-This is a landing page for the Keyboardio Model 100, an ergonomic keyboard that was built through a Kickstarter campaign.
-As a fan of this keyboard, I wanted to create a landing page to showcase its features and benefits.
+> This amaizing ergonomic keyboard that was funded via Kickstarter.

+As a fan of the product, I created this landing page to showcase the keyboard's unique features and benefits, and to provide potential customers with a compelling reason to purchase it.

-The landing page was built using HTML5 and CSS3, with the design created using Figma.
+> This repository features a product landing page built using HTML5 and CSS3, with the design created using Figma.
 JavaScript was intentionally avoided for this project.
-The "Raise the Curtains" effect in CSS was implemented on the page to add a unique visual element.
+The "Raise the Curtains" effect in CSS was implemented on the page to add a unique visual element, to create an immersive user experience

-## User Story
+## Features

-For this project, the goal was to build a product landing page to market a product of my choice, and I chose the Keyboardio Model 100.
+The landing page features a bold gradient background and a prominent heading that utilizes the "difference" mix-blend-mode to create a striking visual effect.
+The heading is also designed to be responsive, using the clamp function to ensure that it scales appropriately on different screen sizes.

+To enhance the user experience, the page includes scrolling and sticky positioning, allowing users to easily navigate through the content while maintaining the effect's continuity.
+Additionally, the page is designed to be JavaScript-free, ensuring that it is accessible and quick to load on all devices.

 ## Implementation